mesosphere-backup/cassandra-mesos-deprecated/docs/docs/configuration-and-state.md

 ------------

 **DISCLAIMER**
-_This is a very early version of Cassandra-on-Mesos framework.
+_This is a very early version of Cassandra-Mesos framework.
 This document, code behavior, and anything else may change without notice and/or break older installations._

 ------------

 # Configuration and State

-This document is a technical description about what happens inside Cassandra-on-Mesos framework - more precisely: inside the scheduler.
+This document is a technical description about what happens inside Cassandra-Mesos framework - more precisely: inside the scheduler.

-Reminder: the single instance of the Cassandra-on-Mesos _scheduler_ submits tasks (and status requests) to  its Cassandra-on-Mesos _executors_.
+Reminder: the single instance of the Cassandra-Mesos _scheduler_ submits tasks (and status requests) to its Cassandra-Mesos _executors_.
 Configuration and status information is stored as state objects in ZooKeeper - and the _scheduler_ is the only process that is updates that information.
-Cassandra-on-Mesos _executors_ are relatively dumb processes that just do what the _scheduler_ wants them to do.
+Cassandra-Mesos _executors_ are relatively dumb processes that just do what the _scheduler_ wants them to do.

 This document assumes that the reader is familiar with Apache Mesos and (to some extent) with Apache Cassandra.